 - Insecure ID’s: When looking for something in a database, most of the time we use a unique ID.
 Often, this ID is used in the URL to identify what data the user wants to get.
 Let’s say I’m logged in to a website, and my user ID is 1337.
 When I go to my own profile page, the URL looks something like this:

 https://example.com/profile?id=1337.
 This page might contain sensitive data, which nobody else should see.
 But what if I replace the ID with another user’s ID?
-If the webserver is configured improperly, then if I visit e.g.
+If the webserver is configured improperly, then if I visit another page, say

-https://example.com/profile?id=42, then I will get the profile page of another user, with every sensitive data.
-You might ask how do I know the ID of another user?
-Well, if the user IDs are random and kept secret, then it’s a bit harder, but this is not nearly enough defense.
+https://example.com/profile?id=42, then I will get the profile page of another user, with all of their sensitive data.
+How do I know the ID of another user, you might ask.
+Well, using random user IDs that are kept secret makes it a bit harder, but this is not nearly enough defense.
 This is a good example of ‘security by obscurity’, which is widely considered bad practice.
-The good solution is to implement proper access control in the server, so it does not serve the user with the requested data if they are not authorized to access it.
+The better solution is to implement proper access control in the server, so it does not serve the user with the requested data if they are not authorized to access it.

 - Forced browsing: Forced browsing is when the user tries to access resources that are not referenced by the application, but still available.
-For example, a web application might have an admin page, but there is no link to the admin page on other parts of the website, so just by clicking around, a regular user never gets to the admin page.
+For example, a web application might have an admin page, but there is no link to the admin page on other parts of the website, a regular user won’t find to the admin page by simply clicking around.
 But if someone directly edits the URL, e.g. visit

 https://example.com/admin, they might access the admin page if the access control is broken.

 - Directory traversal: When a website stores data in different files, the server might expect a filename as a request parameter.
 E.g. if there is a web application for reading short novels, the URL might look like this: